manuel-plavsic/nix_slint_rust_template/README.md

 ## Platforms and corresponding crates

-This template supports Linux and Android.
-Work in process is being done to also add MacOS and iOS.
+This template supports Linux, MacOS and Android.
+Work in process is being done to include iOS too.

 Since Windows is not supported by Nix, there is currently no support of it.
 However, this might change in the future.
 The template might add support through WSL and cross compilation.